rajeevvpatil/cmpe281-spartans/Documentation/XP Core Values Of The Team/Week 6 XP Core Values.md

 **Communication:** To ensure there is no communication gap between the team members we meet regularly for short interval of time and two times in a week we had a meeting for long hours to troubleshoot each other problems.

 **Mohammed Athar**

+**Respect:** Proper respect was maintained among the various team members, every member was valued and all their inputs were taken into consideration without any ridicule.
+Everyone contributes value even if it's simply enthusiasm and keeping up the morale.
+We understand and respect our individual weaknesses and help each other in getting better.

+**Anirudh Devulapalli**